 Lag B’Omer is the anniversary of the passing of the renowned Holy Sage and Tanna, the “Rashbi”, Rebbe Shimon Bar Yochai.

 The holy “Rashbi” pledged happiness and joy to all who would contribute to the happiness of the day, asking that there be rejoicing around his grave site.

 Children, Refuot, Shidducim, Parnassah

-Over 500,000 visitors, men, women and children are expected to make the journey to the resting place of the great sage and mystic Rabbi Shimon bar Yochai, the anniversary of whose passing is on this day in Meron, in northern Israel.
+Hundreds of thousands of visitors, men, women and children are expected to make the journey to the resting place of the great sage and mystic Rabbi Shimon bar Yochai, the anniversary of whose passing is on this day in Meron, in northern Israel.

 On this day, the Children of Israel celebrate the day of the Hilula of Rabbi Shimon bar Yochai and the end of judgment of the death of the students of Rabbi Akiva.

 Masses of people throng to the small village of Meron, no one wanting to miss the opportunity to benefit from the Z’chut (merits) available at this holy site on this holy day.
 With the giving of charity and the uttering of heartfelt prayers on this precious spot, they draw on the reserve of holiness and power etched in the stone and vested in the earth surrounding the resting place of Reb Shimon.